CompTIA IT Salary Calculator

-CompTIA’s Index is based on two variables for each of three main factors for job postings, CoL, and projected job growth.
+CompTIA’s Index is based on two variables for each of three main factors for job postings, CoL and projected job growth.

-|Location Quotient Rank (No. job ads by number people employed)*||Burning Glass|
+|Location Quotient Rank (no. job ads by number people employed)*||Emsi Burning Glass|

-|Number of Job Ads (over last 12 months)||Burning Glass|
+|Number of Job Ads (over last 12 months)||Emsi Burning Glass|

-|Cost of Living Index||Emsi | C2ER|
+|Cost of Living Index||Emsi Burning Glass | C2ER|

-|Cost of Living Adjusted Median Earnings (2019)||Emsi | BLS|
+|Cost of Living Adjusted Median Earnings (2020)||Emsi Burning Glass | BLS|

-|1-Year Job Growth (percent change 2020-2021; shorter term view)||Emsi | BLS|
+|1-Year Job Growth (percent change 2021-2022; shorter term view)||Emsi Burning Glass | BLS|

-|5-Year Job Growth (percent change 2020-2025; longer term view)||Emsi | BLS|
+|5-Year Job Growth (percent change 2021-2026; longer term view)||Emsi Burning Glass | BLS|

-|Median Salary (2019)**||Emsi | BLS|
+|Median Salary (2020)**||Emsi Burning Glass | BLS|

-*Primary factor in determining initial list of 20 MSAs to review. **Not used in rankings but data provided.
+*Primary factor in determining initial list of 20 MSAs to review.

-After the pool of 20 MSAs is determined using location quotient data from Burning Glass, CompTIA ranks each of the six variables above from 1st to 20th for each MSA.
+After the pool of 20 MSAs is determined using location quotient data from Emsi Burning Glass, CompTIA ranks each of the six variables above from 1st to 20th for each MSA.
 The mean average is then figured among all six variables per MSA.
 The resulting mean average, or score, per MSA then determines the overall ranking for CompTIA’s final list.

 Only large or very large MSAs (250,000 or more residents) are included in CompTIA’s Index.